Gransformer: Transformer-based Graph Generation: The Proposed Method

-Based on the graph convolutional networks paradigm, the Transformer encoder is similar to an attention-based graph convolutional network on a fully connected graph.
-In each self-attention layer of this network, the attention of each unit to another unit assumes a hypothetical edge between the corresponding pair of nodes, regardless of the existence of an edge between them in the original graph.
-Since without considering a mask, every unit in the encoder has attention to all the units, this structure is similar to the graph convolution on a fully connected layer.
-Using the decoder's mask, this structure would be similar to graph convolution on a directed graph in which there are edges from each node to all subsequent nodes.
+Based on the graph convolutional networks paradigm, the Transformer encoder is similar to an attention-based spatial graph convolutional network on a fully connected graph.
+Let us map the $n$ units in each self-attention layer of the transformer encoder to the $n$ nodes of a hypothetical graph.
+In each self-attention layer, the attention of each unit to another unit assumes a hypothetical edge between the corresponding pair of nodes in the graph.
+Since without considering a mask, every unit in the encoder has attention to all the units, this structure is similar to the graph convolution on a fully connected graph i.e., there is a directed edge from each node to each other node.
+Using the decoder's mask, this structure would be similar to graph convolution on a directed graph in which there are edges from each node to all subsequent nodes (see figure \ref{fig:transformerAttention}).
+We will use this GCN-based viewpoint to the transformers in section \ref{sec:typedEdges} to use graph structural information in the process of graph generation.

 Let us now discuss how to use the Transformer encoder to generate graphs.
-The autoregressive model generates a graph by generating an edge by edge, and a node by node, in a sequential manner.
+Our autoregressive model generates a graph node-by-node and edge-by-edge in a sequential manner.
 Given an incomplete graph of $k-1$ nodes, the proposed model must be able to decide about the $k$-th node.
 It has to estimate the probability of connecting the $k$-th node to any of the preceding $k-1$ nodes.
-To generate a graph $G$, we first estimate the number of nodes, $n$, using an empirical estimation of the graph sizes.
-Moreover, similar to previous autoregressive models, we use a node ordering $\pi$ of nodes for the sequential graph generation.
-Therefore we have
+Since we use a node ordering $\pi$ of nodes for the sequential graph generation, let us reformulate the log-likelihood of a graph $G$ in the following form:

-We use the empirical estimation of $P(n)$ for the graph generation.
-In addition, in the training phase, the network is fed by training graphs, which are naturally sampled from $P(n)$.
-Therefore, it remains to learn $\displaystyle\sum_{\pi}P(\pi)P(G \vert \pi)$.

-Moreover, using a uniform distribution, $P(\pi)$ can be ignored on all BFS orders, and all that remains is to learn a model to estimate $P(G \vert \pi)$.
-Assuming any order $\pi$ of nodes, we use the probability chain rule for graph generation and graph density estimation.